 ACHIEVEMENT STANDARDS No. of Credits Ext.
-Int.
-90963 Demonstrate understanding of the function of the body as it relates to the performance of physical ability.
-5 90964 Demonstrate quality movement on the performance of a physical activity.
-3 9 0965 Demonstrate understanding of societal influences on physical activity and the implications of self and others.
-4 90966 Demonstrate interpersonal skills in a group and explain how these skills impact on others.
-4 90968 Demonstrate and show understanding of, responsible behaviour for safety during outdoor education activities.
-3 Total No. of Credits 19 1
+Int. ••• ( 90962 Participate actively in a variety of physical activities and explain factors that influence own participation.
+5 ••• 90963 Demonstrate understanding of the function of the body as it relates to the performance of physical ability.
+5 ••• 90964 Demonstrate quality movement on the performance of a physical activity.
+3 90966 Demonstrate interpersonal skills in a group and explain how these skills impact on others.
+4 90968 Demonstrate and show understanding of responsible behaviour for safety during outdoor education activities.
+3 Total No. of Credits 19